Article by Evan

 Bookkeeping Rates.
 Worth Every Penny?

-The final piece of the puzzle: How much should we pay our bookkeeper?
-How do we know what are good outsourced bookkeeping rates?
+The final piece of the puzzle: How much does outsourced bookkeeping cost?

-Unfortunately there is no one-size-fits-all answer.
-Outsourced bookkeepers rates vary depending on the level of expertise, the size of business, and where they’re located geographically.
+Unfortunately for managers looking for a concrete price estimate, there is no one-size-fits-all answer.
+The right answer is, “it depends.”
+Outsourced bookkeeper rates vary depending on the level of expertise, the size of the business, and where they’re located geographically.
 Additionally, many offer bookkeeping price packages, where they bundle together numerous services that may or may not help your business.

-An expert bookkeeper who specialises in ecommerce, has a proven track record and is able to be a value add will obviously command a higher rate – but in this case paying more may end up being the better long term option as bookkeeping is such a vital operation to a successful business.
+An ecommerce bookkeeping specialist who has a proven track record and is able to be a value add will obviously command a higher rate – but in this case, paying more may end up being the better long term option as bookkeeping is such a vital operation to a successful business.

 Outsourced Bookkeeping: Absolutely Necessary for a Successful Business Today